 Although pumpkins (or their seeds) arrived in Australia with the First Fleet and scones had their origin in Scotland sometime in the 1500s, the first recipes for pumpkin scones appeared in the early 20th century.
 Almost certainly, home cooks were producing them before The Queenslander printed a recipe in 1913, as the Beenleigh Show had a special pumpkin scone category in 1914.
 More

-Bulla was first established by Thomas Sloan as the Bulla Cream Company in Moonee Ponds, Melbourne.
+Bulla Dairy Foods was first established by Thomas Sloan as the Bulla Cream Company in Moonee Ponds, Melbourne.
 Thomas had invented a new method of thickening cream, pasteurising it by standing open cream cans in coppers fired by wood.
 Thomas Sloan was joined in the business by other family members.
 The company remains Australian-owned and is operated by three inter-related families.
 Bulla’s manufacturing operations in Colac began in 1921.
-Bulla is currently (2012) the top-selling ice cream in Australian supermarkets, according to Roy Morgan research.
+In 2019 Bulla was the top-selling ice cream in Australian supermarkets, according to Roy Morgan research.
+More